ckshang/PRO-VPT/README.md

   - DATA.NUMBER_CLASSES
 - Others:
   - OUTPUT_DIR: output dir of the final model and logs

+## Open Questions
+During experiments, we noticed several phenomena related to prompt-based methods that were not discussed in the paper:
+- Prompt-based methods appear to be sensitive to the learning rate and weight decay, which often requires careful hyperparameter tuning for different datasets.
+- During training, prompt-based methods may occasionally exhibit sudden spikes in loss/accuracy, followed by rapid recovery.
+Although these fluctuations do not appear to affect the final performance, their underlying causes remain unclear.
+We hope these observations can inform future work and encourage more thorough investigation to gain a deeper understanding of visual prompts.

 ## Citation
 If you find our work helpful in your research, please cite it as: